Awards & Prizes

 SHS Graduation and In-Course Awards

-In addition, several graduation and in-course awards are made to students in the School.
-An Awards Committee is responsible for all aspects of administration of School awards process.
-Information on awards is posted on the bulletin board near the Student Computer Labs on the 6th floor, Bethune Building.
+In addition, several graduation and in-course awards are presented to students in the School.
+The Awards Committee is responsible for all aspects of the administration of School awards process.
+Information on awards is posted on the School of Health Sciences Brightspace Community Page.

 SHS Graduation Awards